AdamMeyers/The_Termolator/summary/test_summaries/README.txt

      backgrounds.
 The resulting file is
      "Search_for_extraterrestrial_intelligence.summary"

-6) For the foreground I chose "Antioxidants" and for background I chose "Biomolecules by physiological function".
+6) For the foreground I chose "Antioxidant" and for background I chose "Biomolecules by physiological function".
 The result are in Antioxidants.summary

-7) Note that if you choose a topic with very few wikipedia files, it is likely that the system will produce very little output (or no output) in the resulting summary.
-This is because a term is assumed to be valid if it appears in at least 3 documents.
-If there are very few documents to begin with, there may be no term that reaches this threshold.
-For example, if you choose "Ergodic theory" as foreground and "Dynamical systems" as background, you will get an empty .summary file as the result.
-You will also get an .out_term_list file containing terms that occurred in a single file.
+7) For the foreground I chose "Category Theory" and for the background I chose "all.
+The results are in Category_theory.summary

+8) For the oreground, I chose "Ergodic theory" and for the background, I chose "Dynamical systems."
+The results are in Ergodic_theory.summary